Herbert Kretzmer: Lyricist

 Kretzmer's songs for Aznavour and Our Man Crichton came to the attention of producer Cameron Mackintosh in 1984.
 The latter thought highly of the musical's lyricism, and invited him to write an English version of a French musical Les Misérables (by Alain Boublil and Claude-Michel Schönberg).
 Kretzmer's lyrics extended the two-hour Paris original into a three-hour show.
 The all-sung "Les Mis" opened at the Barbican Theatre on 8 October 1985 and is still running in the West End, the longest-running West End musical.
 The score includes such well-covered ballads as "I Dreamed a Dream", "Bring Him Home", "On My Own", "Master of the House", and "Empty Chairs at Empty Tables".
 For his work on the Les Misérables lyrics, Kretzmer received Tony and Grammy awards.
+Kretzmer earned a total of approximately $20 million from Les Miserables royalties.

 Kretzmer wrote the lyrics for Marguerite in 2008 from an original text by Alain Boublil.
 It was a musical set in Nazi-occupied Paris, to music by Michel Legrand.
 The show was part of a Jonathan Kent Season at the Haymarket Theatre before moving on to a season in Japan.
 Marguerite was shortlisted in the Best Musical category in the Evening Standard Drama Awards 2008.

 Kretzmer's last musical project was Kristina, based on Vilhelm Moberg’s epic suite of novels about Swedish emigrants to Minnesota in the 19th century.
 The show, originally conceived and written by lyricist Björn Ulvaeus and composer Benny Andersson from ABBA, was presented and recorded in a concert version over two nights at Carnegie Hall, New York in September 2009.